uab-cgds-worthey/learnings_journal/vscode_remote_tunnel/README.md

 ## How to get started with VScode remote tunneling in Cheaha

-Following are general instructions on how to start using VScode remote tunneling:
+Following are general instructions on how to start using VScode remote tunneling (based on [RC docs](https://github.com/uabrc/uabrc.github.io/issues/488)):

 * SSH into [cheaha](https://docs.rc.uab.edu/cheaha/getting_started/)
 * Download code cli tool (standalone binary) in cheaha